 One of the pleasures of walking through and browsing the Library’s stacks is finding that gem you didn’t know existed but ends up being the source you rely on most.
-Wouldn’t it be great if you could increase your chances of discovering the ideal source by being able to browse all the Library’s titles by call number wherever they reside?
+Wouldn’t it be great if you could increase your chances of discovery by being able to browse all the Library’s titles by call number wherever they reside?
 Now you can!

-If you’ve searched for a book in Virgo recently, you probably noticed an icon next to the call numbers—a red-and-green image of books on a shelf.
-Clicking this “virtual browse” icon opens up all the Library’s holdings adjacent to that call number for you to view, wherever they’re located and whatever their format, including books in the closed stacks of Special Collections and the Ivy storage facility.
+If you’ve searched for a book in Virgo recently, you’ve probably noticed an icon next to the call numbers—a red-and-green image of books on a shelf.
+Clicking this “virtual browse” icon opens up all the Library’s holdings adjacent to that call number for you to view, wherever they’re located and whatever their format, including books in the closed stacks of Special Collections and the Ivy stacks remote shelving and retrieval facility.

 You can explore other call number ranges and the topics they cover by clicking the “Browse by Topic” button in the upper right corner of the shelf browse window.
 See instruction below (click images to expand).

 When you find a title, click the shelf browse icon next to the call number (extreme lower right):

 If you’d like to explore other call number ranges, click the “Browse by Topic” button at the upper left of the shelf browse window to get an expandable listing of other call number ranges and their associated topics.